Adult Faith Formation

 this life.
 But it is an excellent topic of conversation.
 And a system for spiritual growth.

-Psalm of the week for January 11: Psalm 29, Afferte Domino (Ascribe to the Lord)
+Psalm of the week for January 18: Psalm 40, Expectans, expectavi (to await, to be expectant)